-A trick of pro designers is to whitewash the walls in order to brighten the room and make the style feel more contemporary.
-Whitewashing is preferred over simple white paint, as little is needed to allow the grain of the log or wood to still come through.
-The end result is beautifully distressed walls.
+A trick of pro designers is to whitewash the walls to brighten the room and make the style feel more contemporary.
+Whitewashing is preferred over simple white paint, as little is needed to allow the grain of the log or wood to come through still.
+The result is beautifully distressed walls.

 2. Western Features Give This Bathroom Character

 Selecting a theme is a good way of ensuring your log cabin’s interior style will flow together.
 This Western-themed bathroom would be perfectly at home in a country log cabin.
 This quaint powder room is memorable thanks to unique hardware, charming lanterns, and a bucket in place of a basin.
 Choosing odd or unique items to include in your design adds a ton of character.

 3. Straight Timber Beams and Flat Log Walls